 According to the Growth Support regulations, a sole trader business and a limited company owned by the sole trader are also considered to be two separate businesses under common management.

 The businesses in an associate enterprise are regarded as a single employer.
 In order to be eligible for Growth Support, all businesses in an associate enterprise must meet the eligibility requirements.
 This means that it is not possible to set up several limited companies and either move an employee between them or hire a new employee for each company.
-In the case of an associate enterprise, only the business that first hires an employee is eligible for Growth Support.

 Erik and his son Daniel each own 50% of company A and company B. These companies are under common management since the same people have an equal share of ownership in both company A and B. The same group of individuals has common control over both companies, and these companies are part of an associate enterprise.